Welcome to the Office of Governmental & Community Relations.

 We also assist volunteers interested in applying for appointments to the county executive’s advisory boards and commissions, and we serve as a resource for the county executive’s regional Community Advisory Boards.
 Please follow the links on the left for more information.

-To seek an answer to a problem, share a compliment, or to voice your opinion, please call our Division of Citizens Affairs at 410-638-3420 or email firstname.lastname@example.org
+To seek an answer to a problem, share a compliment, or to voice your opinion, please email our Division of Citizens Affairs or call at 410-638-3420.

 Report non-emergency issues in your neighborhood and get them fixed using Harford County You Click We Fix from your cellphone, computer, or mobile device.

 How are we doing?
 Click on our Customer Service Survey to answer a few quick and simple questions to let us know.